Bank of England Rate Decision Preview: What to Expect This Week

 The BoE's August 1 rate cut was its first since the panicked days of the pandemic in 2020: a milestone, but not one to celebrate.
 Some already saw caution coming.

-"While the immediate decision to cut was slightly dovish versus market expectations, the overall guidance and statement were more neutral, with the MPC showing no urgency to cut rates from here," said Peder Beck-Friis, an economist at Pimco, in a note at the time.
+"While the immediate decision to cut was slightly dovish versus market expectations, the overall guidance and statement were more neutral, with the MPC showing no urgency to cut rates from here," said Peder Beck-Friis, an economist at Pimco, in a note in August 2024.

 "Looking ahead we expect the Bank to proceed cautiously from here.
 We think another cut in September is unlikely, unless incoming inflation and labour market prints surprise to the downside, and expect the next cut in November as a baseline."

-The next UK Consumer Price Index print-out from the Office for National Statistics is due on September 18.
+The next UK CPI print from the Office for National Statistics is due on September 18.
 That will be a central talking point when the BoE's MPC meets that day.

 Last month's figures, which covered the 12 months to July 2024, showed an inflation rate uptick to 2.2%, just slightly above the BoE's target of 2%.
 Chief among the drivers of slightly higher price increases was housing and housing services.